 Additional tickets may be available closer to the concert date.
 Join a wait list by contacting us at firstname.lastname@example.org or (504) 658-4100.

 Enjoy a Music Meal Box from Café NOMA

 Café NOMA will offer a pre-order option of food and drink for the concert series ready upon your arrival.
 Concertgoers may not bring items from outside the Besthoff Sculpture Garden.
-Tuesday, September 29 at 5 pm is deadline to order for Friday, October 2.
+The deadline to place an order is Tuesday, September 29 at 5 pm.
+A cash-only bar will sell beverages on-site.